Robin Hawdon: Acting

 His career as an actor was first established with seasons at Chesterfield, York, Guildford and Bristol Old Vic repertory theatres, and in London's West End in a variety of roles including Roar Like A Dove (Phoenix), The Last Joke (Phoenix), The Easter Man (title role - Globe), Misalliance (Royal Court), One Over The Eight (Duke of Yorks).
 He also played Hamlet in Cape Town, Prince Hal and Henry V at York, and Henry Higgins in Pygmalion at Salisbury.

-He made many TV appearances, in particular in the series Compact (BBC 1964), The Flying Swan (BBC 1965), Spasms (co-star with Jonathan Pryce - Thames TV) and Chalk and Cheese, (co-star with Michael Crawford - Thames TV 1977).
-He appeared in a number of films, including The Day the Earth Caught Fire (1961), We Joined the Navy (1962), Bedazzled (1967), Zeta One (star) (The Love Factor in the USA) (1969), When Dinosaurs Ruled the Earth (star) (1970), Randall and Hopkirk (Deceased) Episode 26 – The Smile Behind the Veil as Grant (1970), The Howerd Confessions, as P.C.Trimble, Burke & Hare (1971) and I Want What I Want (1972).
-He was scheduled by the James Bond producers to film test for the role, but the test was cancelled when Roger Moore finally accepted the part.
+He made many TV appearances, in particular as Barry Southern in the series Compact (BBC), The Flying Swan (BBC), Spasms (co-star with Jonathan Pryce - Thames TV) and Chalk and Cheese, (co-star with Michael Crawford - Thames TV 1977).
+He featured in a number of films, including The Day the Earth Caught Fire, We Joined the Navy, Bedazzled (1967), the spoof James Bond film Zeta One (star) (The Love Factor in the USA) (1969), When Dinosaurs Ruled the Earth (star) (1970), Randall and Hopkirk (Deceased) Episode 26 – The Smile Behind the Veil as Grant (1970), The Howerd Confessions, as P.C.Trimble, Burke & Hare (1971) and I Want What I Want (1972).

+He was scheduled by the 'James Bond' producers to film test for the role, but the test was cancelled when Roger Moore finally accepted the part.

 Writing

-His writing career began in the 1960s with plays produced at the Hampstead Theatre, and The King's Lynn and Salzburg Festivals, and with a nationwide tour of The Hero starring Roy Dotrice.
+His writing career began in with plays produced at the Hampstead Theatre, and The King's Lynn and Salzburg Festivals, and with a nationwide tour of The Hero starring Roy Dotrice.
 His first large commercial success was with the comedy The Mating Game, which had a long run at London's Apollo Theatre and played in over 30 countries around the world.

 Subsequently, a number of comedies played regularly on tour and internationally, many being published by Samuel French and Josef Weinberger.
 These were followed by his farce Don't Dress for Dinner (loosely based on a French play by Marc Camoletti) which ran for six years in London and subsequently on Broadway, and plays regularly in theatres around the English speaking world.